keizir/strainrx/README.md

 1. Fork and then clone your fork.
 1. create a virtualenv and activate it
-2. From the cloned directory run:
+1. From the cloned directory run:
     `pip3 install -r requirements/local.txt`

     `npm install`
+1. Install gulp `npm install gulp`
-3. Run `gulp` (builds all static files and will watch for changes and rebuild while it is running)
+1. Run `gulp` (builds all static files and will watch for changes and rebuild while it is running)
-4. Create a local Postgre DB (`createdb`) then change your `local.py` settings to point to your DB.
+1. Create a local Postgre DB (`createdb`) then change your `local.py` settings to point to your DB.
-5. Run `python manage.py migrate`.
+1. Run `python manage.py migrate`.
-6. To create a superuser: `python manage.py createsuperuser`
+1. To create a superuser: `python manage.py createsuperuser`
 1. To run server: `python manage.py runserver` and visit localhost:8000